Showichiro/timer/README.md

 ### requirement

-nodejs must be installed.
+Node.js must be installed.
 If you are using `nvm`, you can install the specified version of nodejs with the following command.

 ```shell
 nvm install